RunestoneInteractive/RunestoneServer/source/Graphs/graphbfs.rst

 .. figure:: Figures/bfsDone.png
    :align: center

-   Final Breadth First Search Tree
+   FIgure 6: Final Breadth First Search Tree

 You should continue to work through the algorithm on your own so that